Ottawa Senators: Early years (1992–1996)

 Bridgman was fired after one season and team president Randy Sexton took over the general manager duties.
 The strategy of aiming low and securing a high draft position did not change.
 The Senators finished last overall for the next three seasons.
 For the 1993–94 season, the team now played in the Eastern Conference's Northeast Division.
-Although 1993 first overall draft choice Alexandre Daigle wound up being one of the greatest draft busts in NHL history, they chose Radek Bonk in 1994, Bryan Berard (traded for Wade Redden) in 1995, Chris Phillips in 1996 and Marian Hossa in 1997, all of whom would become solid NHL players and formed a strong core of players in years to come.
+Although 1993 first overall draft choice Alexandre Daigle wound up being one of the greatest draft busts in NHL history, they chose Radek Bonk in 1994, Bryan Berard (traded for Wade Redden) in 1995, Chris Phillips in 1996 and Marián Hossa in 1997, all of whom would become solid NHL players and formed a strong core of players in years to come.
 Alexei Yashin, the team's first-ever draft selection from 1992, emerged as one of the NHL's brightest young stars.
 The team traded many of their better veteran players of the era, including 1992–93 leading scorer Norm Maciver and fan favourites Mike Peluso and Bob Kudelski in an effort to stockpile prospects and draft picks.

 As the 1995–96 season began, Yashin refused to honour his contract and did not play.
 In December, after three straight last-place finishes and a team which was ridiculed throughout the league, fans began to grow restless waiting for the team's long-term plan to yield results, and arena attendance began to decline.
 Bowness was fired in late 1995 and was replaced by the Prince Edward Island Senators' head coach Dave Allison.
 Allison would fare no better than his predecessor, and the team would stumble to a 2–22–3 record under him.
 Sexton himself was fired and replaced by Pierre Gauthier, the former assistant general manager of the Mighty Ducks of Anaheim team.
 Before the end of January 1996, Gauthier had resolved the team's most pressing issues by settling Yashin's contract dispute, and hiring the highly regarded Jacques Martin as head coach.
 While Ottawa finished last-overall once again, the season ended with renewed optimism, due in part to the upgraded management and coaching, and also to the emergence of an unheralded rookie from Sweden named Daniel Alfredsson, who would win the Calder Memorial Trophy as NHL Rookie of the Year in 1996.